nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 We can see that $$v_{eig}^{'}$$ didn't change its span compared to $$v_{eig}$$.

-Conclusion: **Eigenvectors** and **Eigenvalues** are important because in a way they act like an "axis", along which a linear transformation acts simply by "shrinking/stretching" and not performing any other alterations.
+Conclusion: **Eigenvectors** and **Eigenvalues** are essential because, in a way, they act like an "axis", along which a linear transformation works simply by "shrinking/stretching" and not performing any other alterations.

-So **Eigenvectors** helps us model and understand the complex ways in which a linear transformation work, by decoupling their actions into "independent" "axes".
+So **Eigenvectors** helps us model and understand the complex ways in which a linear transformation work by decoupling their actions into "independent" "axes".

-> Not every linear transformation has "real" eigenvectors but all linear transformation have "complex" eigenvectors.
+> Not every linear transformation has "real" eigenvectors, but all linear transformations have "complex" eigenvectors.

 For example the matrix associated with a linear transformation that performs a planar rotation clockwise is $$A = \begin{bmatrix} 0 & 1 \\ -1 & 0 \end{bmatrix}$$.

 If we compute the eigenvalues for $$A$$ we will obtain: $$\lambda_{1}=-i$$ and $$\lambda_{2}=i$$.
 In this case the two associated eigenvectors will be:  $$v_{1} = \begin{bmatrix} i \\ 1 \end{bmatrix}$$ and $$v_{2} = \begin{bmatrix} -i \\ 1 \end{bmatrix}$$.

-The results are not surprising, because $$A$$ will basically rotate every vector and the span of the vector changes automatically.
+The results are not surprising because $$A$$ will rotate every vector, and the span of the vector changes automatically.

 # Why are Eigenvectors and Eigenvalues important

 From a "Computer Engineering" perspective, `Eigenvectors` and `Eigenvalues` are important in the following areas:

 * Statistics;
-* Computer Vision (e.g.: Principal Component Analisys);
+* Computer Vision (e.g., Principal Component Analysis);
 * Image compression.
 * etc.

 # Where to go next

-If you want to find out how to compute **Eigenvectors** and **Eigenvalues** please refer to [my next article](/2021/01/25/computing-eigenvalues-and-eigenvectors-using-qr-decomposition) on this topic.
+If you want to find out how to compute **Eigenvectors** and **Eigenvalues**, please refer to [my next article](/2021/01/25/computing-eigenvalues-and-eigenvectors-using-qr-decomposition) on this topic.